mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 Rested!
 I woke up feeling much better today.

 The run started ok in that my soleus' felt fine (though I did notice a tiny bit of soreness in my left ankle that was atypical).
-I wasn't feeling much of a pop off the ground either.
 I jogged the warmup to 32 minutes instead of the full 40 because I was getting short on daylight and I wanted to get the stride work in; my legs feeling heavy may have helped the decision too.

 If I felt mediocre on the warmup, it was the opposite during the strides.
 The feeling like I was skipping off the ground, even if for 20 seconds was fun.
 The walk breaks in between helped too.